Hoyg/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

     ```

-1. In the Azure portal, navigate to the resource group which was configured in the **Create required Azure resources** exercise.
+1. Navigate to the resource group which was configured in the **Create required Azure resources** exercise.
 Click **PartsUnlimited-API-XXXXXXX.azurewebsites.net** and click the Copy icon under the URL section to copy the whole URL.
 Copy and replace the value of `https://<<**YourAPIAppServiceUrl**>>` in url variable with API app service name.

 1. In Visual Studio, open **StoreController.cs** from the path **PartsUnlimitedWebsite > Controllers > StoreController.cs**.